 What is Invoice Factoring?

-Factoring invoices is usually suitable for businesses offering contracted work or companies that trade to other businesses or government agencies.
+Factoring invoices are usually suitable for businesses offering contracted work or companies that trade with other businesses or government agencies.

 How Does It Work?

 The first step in invoice factoring is completed when the borrowing party issues a bill to their customer on an account due in a 90-day time frame.

 The business then sells their accounts receivable to a lender e.g. a lender gives the business the cash due on the invoice before the client pays.
 When the client pays the lender then receives their cash back.
 There is a fee and the application process varies depending on the provider you choose.

 It should be noted that once you submit your application the lender will assess how eligible you are as a debtor – criteria to consider include; the amount the business wishes to borrow, the sum of their open account(s), the credit history of the business’s customers and any other credit risks.

 Once an application is approved, the factor can then release a portion of the requested fund to their debtor, this is typically 80% of the borrowers’ pending invoices – this is referred to as the ‘advance rate’.
 Risk factors that can affect the advance rate are the debtor’s industry and the size of the transaction.

 Following approval, a business’ customer will be notified that the company has assigned receipt of outstanding invoice payments to the factor, this is known as a ‘notice of assignment’ and allows remittance to be dispensed into a lockbox account.